 The Red Shirts are a group of student leaders in Coral Secondary School (now known as Meridian Secondary School).

-They organise school events, camps for various primary schools and the Secondary 1 Orientation Camp, take on leadership positions in their Co-Curricular Activities (CCAs) and in the school.
+They organise school events, camps for various primary schools and the Secondary 1 Orientation Camp and take on leadership positions in their Co-Curricular Activities (CCAs) and in the school.

 How Do You Become a Red Shirt Student Leader?

-At the end of LBC, a select few will be invited to a four-day camp, titled “Student Leaders Training Camp (SLTC)”.
-This camp is designed to provide an avenue for students to practice what they have learned and to challenge the mettle and fortitude of the students.
+At the end of LBC, a select few will be invited to a four-day camp known as the “Student Leaders Training Camp (SLTC)”.
+This camp is designed to provide an avenue for students to practice what they have learned and to challenge their mettle and fortitude.
 Those who complete the camp will then be given the iconic Red Shirt and will be recognised as part of the group.
 These junior Red Shirts (Secondary 2 students) will then slowly take over appointments and roles held by their seniors.

 What is the Difference Between a Student Councillor and a Red Shirt?